Tocomar: Geography and geomorphology

 Tocomar lies in northwestern Argentina, 35 km away from the town of San Antonio de los Cobres in the Jujuy Province and in proximity to the border with the Salta Province farther south.
 The area is part of the Puna, a high plateau of the Andes which formed starting in the Eocene and whose margins are formed by the Eastern Cordillera and the volcanic Western Cordillera.
 The Salta-Antofagasta railway and National Route 51 pass close to the volcanic field.

 Tocomar is located at 4388 m elevation within a northwestward draining valley.
 In this valley, pyroclastic flow and pyroclastic surge deposits crop out on the valley floor and parts of its slopes.
 In the northwestern and southeastern segments of the field, two vents can be recognized and are associated with springs.
 An obsidian lava dome marks one of the vents; aside from vents and dome the pyroclastic deposit forms most of this volcano.

 Hot springs are found at Tocomar and their activity has generated travertine deposits on the field, including at Baños de Tocomar where silica and sulfur accumulations can be found.
+The travertines have fibrous, filamentous, granular and lamellar appearances.
 The temperature of the water is about 80 C and the waters are salty.
 Pits interpreted as having formed during hydrothermal explosions are also found.
 The springs are mostly found where the terrain has been incised by valleys.
 Electrical resistivity has been used to infer the structure of the geothermal reservoir beneath Tocomar, which is mostly located within an Ordovician basement; the temperatures of the reservoir have been estimated to be 131–235 C at depth.
 The water appears to be precipitation water that infiltrates terrain south of Tocomar, at elevations of 4900–5000 m.
 After being heated by the deep geothermal system, the water seems to interact with another shallower aquifer before emerging in the springs.

 Tocomar has been investigated for the potential to generate geothermal power.
 Exploration of the Tocomar-Cerro Tuzgle area ceased after a few wells were drilled and ended up being unproductive but has been reinitiated.